mingi3442/developer-portal/hands-on-exercise/1-ignite-cli/5-create-handling.md

     }
 ```

 You should not try to check whether they have enough tokens to play as that would be a stateful check.
-Stateful checks are handled as part of the message handling behind ACBI's [`DeliverTx`](/academy/2-cosmos-concepts/1-architecture.md#delivertx).
+Stateful checks are handled as part of the message handling behind ABCI's [`DeliverTx`](/academy/2-cosmos-concepts/1-architecture.md#delivertx).

 ## Message handling coding steps